 Letters of recommendation should be requested from people who are familiar with your academic abilities and potential.
 Because departments may have specific requirements regarding letters of recommendation, applicants are encouraged to review the program’s admissions information for any specific requirements.

-The online application incorporates a secure online letter of recommendation system and applicants are encouraged to use that system unless the academic program states otherwise.
-You will need to provide the e-mail address of each of your recommenders if you wish to use the online recommendation system.
-Recommendations submitted through the online system should come from the recommender’s professional or business e-mail account rather than a personal e-mail account (e.g. John.Doe@StateU.edu, not JNDoe9952@gmail.com).
+Recommendations should come from the recommender’s professional or business email account rather than a personal email account (e.g., John.Doe@StateU.edu, not JNDoe9952@gmail.com).
 Please check with your intended recommenders before listing them on your application to confirm their willingness to provide a recommendation on your behalf.

 Program requirements vary.
 Please review program admissions information for guidelines regarding format, content, and/or length of any personal, professional, or biographical statements.
 If the program information does not provide specific details, please limit personal, professional, or biographical statements to two pages.